 Kickboxing Clinic – Exclusive to Elite Training Center

-We offer our unique kickboxing classes at our Hermosa Beach CA and Redondo Beach CA locations.
-This class focuses on Muay Thai kickboxing, but also places a strong emphasis on improving the techniques that form the foundation for our Krav Maga and MMA systems.
-Rooted in the teachings of Muay Thai, our kickboxing builds from the basics of hitting and kicking and expands into sparring, advanced offensive tactics, and defensive strategies.
+Our mixed martial art Kickboxing Classes focus on Muay Thai kickboxing, but also place a strong emphasis on improving the techniques that form the foundation for our Krav Maga and MMA systems.
+Rooted in the teachings of Muay Thai, our kickboxing classes build from the basics of hitting and kicking and expand into sparring, advanced offensive tactics, and defensive strategies.

 This class is perfect for everyone as beginners gain their core technical fighting knowledge while more experienced students can really hone their skill set and learn more advanced techniques.

 Muay Thai kickboxing is a martial art that originated in the Thai military.
 It is sometimes referred to as “the science of eight limbs”, since two arms are used for punching, two feet for kicking, two elbows for striking, and two knees for striking.

 The inception of Muay Thai Kickboxing occurred during the Medieval Ages under the reign of King Naeusan around 1560 AD.
 During one of the many battles between Burma and Siam, the king was captured.
 The king was renowned for his prowess in hand-to-hand combat so he was given a chance to win his freedom.
 After he defeated their best fighter, he returned to Siam as a hero and the Siamese style of boxing, as it was called then, rose to popularity and soon became a national sport.